Sienci-Labs/Resources/lmmk2/assembly/lmk2-axes-completion.md

 Grab the M5-10mm bolts, t-nuts, and steel drag chain mount from the yellow hardware bag.
 Prepare the drag chain mount by loosely threading two M5-10mm bolts into the two t-nuts.

-<b>Note:</b> if you want your control box on the right side rather than the left then most of the remaining steps should be flipped including drag chain mount, subassembly steps, X-axis lead screw and motor, and drag chains.
+**Note:** if you want your control box on the right side rather than the left then most of the remaining steps should be flipped including drag chain mount, subassembly steps, X-axis lead screw and motor, and drag chains.

 ![](/_images/_lmmk2/_assembly/_axescomplete/lmk2_axescomplete_Y-Axis-Gantries_2-1.png){.aligncenter .size-medium}